-If the court agrees that you are in default, it will approve the foreclosure and give title to your home directly to the lender.
-There is no foreclosure sale like with a judicial or nonjudicial foreclosure.
-(Learn about the general steps in a judicial or nonjudicial foreclosure.)
+In a strict foreclosure, the foreclosing party (the "lender") goes to court to ask for an order declaring you in default on the mortgage and permitting it to foreclose.
+If the court agrees that you're in default, it will approve the foreclosure and give the title to your home directly to the lender.
+A foreclosure sale doesn't happen like with a judicial or nonjudicial foreclosure.

 In Connecticut, the lender may opt to pursue a strict foreclosure if you default on the mortgage.
 (Conn.
 Gen. Stat. § 49-24).

-If you don't respond to the suit—or if you respond, but don't have a valid defense—and the court agrees with the lender that you're in default, the lender gets ownership of your home.
+If you don't respond to the suit, or if you respond, but don't have a valid defense, and the court agrees with the lender that you're in default, the lender gets ownership of your home.

-In Vermont, you get some time (called a "redemption period”) to pay off the debt and stop the strict foreclosure.
+In Vermont, you get some time, called a "redemption period," to pay off the debt and stop the strict foreclosure.
 Under Vermont law, you get six months from the date of the foreclosure decree to redeem the home, unless the court orders a shorter time.
 (Vt.
 Stat.
 Ann. tit.
 12, § 4941).

 Following the strict foreclosure, the lender can get a deficiency judgment against you by filing a separate lawsuit in court.